RGambarini/Journal/_posts/2023-03-27-Do Digital Monkeys Dream of Electronic Sonnets?.md

 $$(\frac{1}{88})^{6} = \frac{1}{88} \times \frac{1}{88} \times ... \times \frac{1}{88} = \frac{1}{464,404,086,784}$$

 Now that we have the probabilities in place, how does it help us determining the amount of information contained?
 Information theory provides us a method to quantify the amount of information contained in a file using the concept of entropy.
 The mere mention of [entropy](https://en.wikipedia.org/wiki/Entropy) can cause anxiety to most scientists.
 It is a complex and abstract concept that is central to several fields of science.
 It has multiple meanings, different interpretations, and a wide array of formulations.
 More than anything, people find it non-intuitive.
 In this case, entropy measures the amount of uncertainty or randomness in our data.
-In information theory, it represents the amount of uncertainty or randomness in data.
 {: style="text-align: justify;"}

 {% include figure.html path="assets/img/Monkeys/entropy.jpg"%}